jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 ### 253 Outline of Part
 This Part confers powers on the Minister to—
-  (a) assist local authorities or Watercare in certain situations; and (b) intervene in the affairs of local authorities or Watercare in certain situations.
+  (a) assist local authorities, water organisations, or the trustees of consumer trusts in certain situations; and (b) intervene in the affairs of local authorities, water organisations, or the trustees of consumer trusts in certain situations.

 ### 254 How this Part works
 (1) This section is a guide to the overall scheme and effect of this Part.
 It does not affect the interpretation or application of the other provisions of this Part.
-(2) Subpart 1 provides the Minister with a range of options in relation to a local authority or Watercare if they have a problem.
-The options are available only in relation to the local authority or Watercare itself, and not to any entity that the local authority or Watercare may control or have an interest in.
+(2) Subparts 1 and 1A provide the Minister with a range of options in relation to the following parties if they have a problem:
+  (a) a local authority:
+  (b) a water organisation:
+  (c) the trustees of a consumer trust.
 (3) The options vary according to the nature and scale of assistance or intervention required to address the problem.
-(4) The options are not a hierarchy of actions that the Minister must employ sequentially in relation to a local authority or Watercare.
+(4) The options are not a hierarchy of actions that the Minister must employ sequentially in relation to a local authority, a water organisation, or the trustees of a consumer trust.
-(5) Accordingly, the Minister may exercise an option in relation to a local authority or Watercare without having previously exercised 1 or more of the other options.
+(5) Accordingly, the Minister may exercise an option in relation to a local authority, a water organisation, or the trustees of a consumer trust without having previously exercised 1 or more of the other options.
-(6) Subpart 2 of this Part sets out general provisions applying to all the options the Minister may exercise under subpart 1.
+(6) Subpart 2 of this Part sets out general provisions applying to all the options the Minister may exercise under subparts 1 and 1A.
 (7) The provisions in subpart 2 of this Part are largely procedural in nature and cover matters including notification of the assistance or intervention, reporting requirements, and payment and protection for the individuals carrying out the assistance or intervention.

 ### 255 Application of this Part
-(1) The Minister may appoint a Ministerial body under subpart 1 of this Part only to a local authority and not to any entity that the local authority may control or have an interest in, for example, a council-controlled organisation, council-controlled trading organisation, council organisation, or other subsidiary of the local authority.
+(1) The Minister may appoint a Ministerial body—
+  (a) under subpart 1 of this Part only to a local authority and not to any entity that the local authority may control or have an interest in, including, for example, a council-controlled organisation, council-controlled trading organisation, council organisation, or other subsidiary of the local authority; and
+  (b) under subpart 1A of this Part only to—
+    (i) a local authority in relation to providing water services; or (ii) a group of 2 or more local authorities in relation to providing water services; or (iii) a water organisation; or
+    (iv) a shareholder in a water organisation.
-(2) However, the Minister may exercise the powers in this Part in relation to a local board and, for that purpose, this Part applies, with any necessary modifications, as if a local board were a local authority.
+(2) However, the Minister may exercise the powers in this Part in relation to a local board and, for that purpose, this Part applies, with any necessary modifications, as if the local board were a local authority.
-(3) Despite subsection (1), the Minister may exercise the powers in section 257 to 258E in relation to Watercare and, for that purpose, sections 256 to 258E, 258N to 258Q, and 258S to 258ZA apply as if Watercare were a local authority.
+(3) Despite subsection (1)﻿(a), the Minister may exercise the powers in sections 257 to 258E in relation to a water organisation or consumer trust and, for that purpose, sections 256 to 258E, 258N to 258Q, and 258S to 258ZA apply as if the water organisation or consumer trust were a local authority.

 ### 256 Interpretation
 In this Part,—
   - **Commission** means a commission appointed under section 258F
+  - **consumer trust** has the meaning set out in section 4 of the Local Government (Water Services) Act 2025
-  - **Ministerial appointee** means a person appointed under subpart 1 of this Part as a Crown Manager or a Crown Observer, or as a member of a Crown Review Team or of a Commission
+  - **Ministerial appointee** means a person appointed— (a) under subpart 1 of this Part as a Crown Observer or a Crown Manager, or as a member of a Crown Review Team or of a Commission; or
+    (b) under subpart 1A of this Part as a Crown facilitator—water services or a Crown commissioner—water services
-  - **Ministerial body** means a Crown Review Team, a Crown Observer, a Crown Manager, or a Commission appointed under subpart 1 of this Part
+  - **Ministerial body** means—
+    (a) a Crown Review Team, a Crown Observer, a Crown Manager, or a Commission appointed under subpart 1 of this Part; or (b) a Crown facilitator—water services or a Crown commissioner—water services appointed under subpart 1A of this Part
-  - **problem** , in relation to a local authority,— (a) means—
+  - **problem** , in relation to a local authority or a water organisation,— (a) means—
       (i) a matter or circumstance relating to the management or governance of the local authority that detracts from, or is likely to detract from, its ability to give effect to the purpose of local government within its district or region; or
-      (ii) a significant or persistent failure by the local authority to perform 1 or more of its functions or duties under any enactment; or
+      (ii) a significant or persistent failure by the local authority or the water organisation to perform 1 or more of its functions or duties under any enactment; or
-      (iii) the consequences of a state of emergency (within the meaning of section 4 of the Civil Defence Emergency Management Act 2002) affecting, or recently affecting, the local authority's district or region; and
+      (iii) the consequences of a state of emergency (within the meaning of section 4 of the Civil Defence Emergency Management Act 2002) affecting, or recently affecting, the local authority's district or region or (as applicable) the water organisation’s service area; and
     (b) includes—
-      (i) a failure by the local authority to demonstrate prudent management of its revenues, expenses, assets, liabilities, investments, or general financial dealings; and
+      (i) a failure by the local authority or the water organisation to demonstrate prudent management of its revenues, expenses, assets, liabilities, investments, or general financial dealings; and
-      (ii) a potential problem within the meaning of paragraph (a)﻿(i) or (ii); and (iii) to avoid doubt, 2 or more problems within the meaning of paragraph (a) or subparagraph (i) or (ii) of this paragraph
+      (ii) a potential problem within the meaning of paragraph (a)﻿(i) or (ii); and (iii) to avoid doubt, 2 or more problems within the meaning of paragraph (a) or subparagraph (i) or (ii) of this paragraph; and
+    (c) includes, in relation to a water organisation, a local authority that provides water services, or a shareholder in a water organisation,—
+      (i) a failure to give effect to proposals or undertakings specified in a water services delivery plan that has been accepted under section 20 of the Local Government (Water Services Preliminary Arrangements) Act 2024; and
+      (ii) a matter or circumstance relating to the establishment of the water organisation or a consumer trust, or the management, governance, or operations of the water organisation, local authority, or consumer trust, that prevents, or is likely to prevent, the water organisation or local authority from providing water services—
+        (A) that are financially sustainable; and
+        (B) that comply with all regulatory requirements; and (C) that meet the objectives for water service providers set out in section 17 of the Local Government (Water Services) Act 2025; and
+        (D) that are consistent with the intended approach to funding, revenue, and pricing set out in a water services strategy (see section 230 of the Local Government (Water Services) Act 2025); and
+        (E) in accordance with the financial principles set out in section 18 of the Local Government (Water Services) Act 2025; and
+      (iii) a matter or circumstance relating to the relationship between a shareholder of a water organisation and the board of the water organisation, or between 2 or more shareholders of a water organisation, and that prevents, or is likely to prevent, the water organisation from providing water services—
+        (A) that are financially sustainable; and
+        (B) that comply with all regulatory requirements; and (C) that meet the objectives for water service providers set out in section 17 of the Local Government (Water Services) Act 2025; and
+        (D) that are consistent with prices, revenues, and service levels proposed in a water services strategy (see section 230 of the Local Government (Water Services) Act 2025); and
+        (E) in accordance with the financial principles set out in section 18 of the Local Government (Water Services) Act 2025; and
+      (iv) a significant or persistent failure to comply with Part 4 of the Commerce Act 1986 in relation to providing water services; and
+      (v) the consequences of an event that causes, or is likely to cause, a significant disruption to water services or a risk to public health in the service area of the water organisation or in the district of the local authority; and
+    (d) includes, in relation to the trustees of a consumer trust, a failure to act in accordance with the trust’s trust deed.
   - **public notice** , in relation to notice given by the Minister,— (a) means a notice published—
       (i) in a newspaper circulating in the district or region of the local authority; and (ii) on the Internet site of the department responsible for the administration of this Act; and (b) includes any other notice that the Minister thinks desirable in the circumstances
-  - **significant** , in relation to a problem of a local authority, means that the problem will have actual or probable adverse consequences for residents and ratepayers within the district or region of the local authority.
+  - **significant** , in relation to a problem of a local authority, means that the problem will have actual or probable adverse consequences for residents and ratepayers within the district or region of the local authority
+  - **water organisation** has the meaning set out in section 4 of the Local Government (Water Services) Act 2025
+  - **water service provider** has the meaning set out in section 4 of the Local Government (Water Services) Act 2025.

 ### Subpart 1 — Ministerial powers of assistance and intervention